jimblizzard/azure-dev-day-github-devops-lab/README.md

     You can click on each job name within the run to see the log messages for it.
     ![Looking at workflow logs](./images/looking-at-workflow-logs.png)

-1. Once the workflow completes, switch to the Azure Portal tab and from the Deployment slots view, click on the pre-prod slot link, then click on the URL for the pre-prod website.
+1. Once the workflow completes, switch back to the Azure Portal tab and from the Deployment slots view, click on the pre-prod slot link, then click on the URL for the pre-prod website.

     You should see the Success message on the pre-prod site.